 Not only will you be expected to assist others in their recovery; if you are a resident in a sober living facility, you will be expected to participate fully in your own treatment.
 That means engaging with such meetings as you are expected to attend; participating in those meetings; and approaching your stay in the facility as the opportunity that it is.
 Treating a stay in a rehab facility with anything other than the commitment it requires may mean you are asked to leave the program before you have completed it.
 This is for the good of attendees who are engaging with the program and whose recovery may be jeopardized by another individual failing to show that level of commitment.

-To learn more about the benefits of a facility and a program designed to achieve sobriety in a supportive environment, feel free to call us at Evolve Indy on 317-648-2887.
+Remember the rules of a sober living house are there to give the residents the best chance to over come their addictions.
+To learn more about the benefits of a facility and a program designed to achieve sobriety in a supportive environment, feel free to call us at Evolve Indy.